 RocketDocs vs. Arphie: AI-native vs. enterprise-grade

-Arphie is the most aggressive AI-native entrant in response management, founded by former Scale AI and McKinsey leaders.
+Arphie is an AI-native entrant in response management, founded by former Scale AI and McKinsey leaders.
 RocketDocs is the platform built for regulated industries, with three decades of experience, mature governance, ISO 27001 certification (which Arphie does not yet hold), and Office-native workflows.
 Here is how the two compare.

 The short version